-The Supplier may not offer, promise or grant neither directly nor indirectly benefits (i.e. services of a material or immaterial nature that put the recipient in a better position and to which he has no legally justified claim) for himself or a third party to national or international public officials or decision-makers operating in the private sector in order to achieve a preferential treatment or a favourable decision; same applies when dealing with donations, gifts or invitations to business meals and events.
+The Supplier may not offer, promise or grant illegal benefits to national or international public officials or decision-makers operating in the private sector in order to achieve a preferential treatment or a favourable decision; same applies when dealing with donations, gifts or invitations to business meals and events.

-The Supplier must reject any benefits offered to it and may neither allow to be promised nor accept any advantages if this may or shall create the appearance to the party promising or bestowing the advantages that it can thus be influenced in business decisions.
-Likewise, the Supplier may not request such advantages.
+The Supplier may not allow itself to be promised or offered advantages and shall not accept the same if this may or shall create the appearance to the party bestowing the advantages that it can thus be influenced in business decisions.
+Likewise, the Supplier may not request advantages.

-The Supplier must disclose any conflicts of interest that may entail corruption risks.
-He must also disclose if he is offered advantages in connection with business activities for DTAG.
+The Supplier shall avoid conflicts of interest that may lead to risks of corruption.

 If the Supplier is also a customer of DTAG, it shall not draw any unfair advantages from this and shall keep procurement and sales strictly separate.